 Florist

-Designing and making floral bouquets for special occasions you'll advise customers, take orders, make the arrangements, and deliver them.
+Designing and making floral bouquets for special occasions, you'll:

-You can work your way up to becoming a florist, take a college course or do I an apprenticeship.
+You can work your way up to becoming a florist from an entry-level position, take a college course to qualify or complete an apprenticeship.

 Personal shopper